JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 ```

 As you can see, the last two requests were blocked by the WAF policy since they contained potentially malicious payloads.
+Similarly, if you would make many requests in a short period of time, you would be rate-limited according to the deployed Custom rules.

 Luckily, I had Azure Policy based diagnostics already enabled:

 {% include imageEmbed.html link="/assets/posts/2025/08/11/waf-on-application-gateway-for-containers/alb-diag1.png" %}